🇦🇺 Australia

 6. Complete health and character requirements: Undergo required medical examinations and provide police clearance certificates from all countries where you've lived for more than 12 months.

 7. Receive visa decision and grant: The Department of Home Affairs assesses your application and issues a decision.
-Processing timeframes vary: typically 2–4 months for 482, 6–12 months for 186.
+See current processing times for the subclass 186 visa.

 8. Arrange relocation and commence employment: Upon visa grant, organise your move to Australia and commence work with your sponsoring employer under the visa conditions.